By Sarah Breemer Pfennigs

 So she started running.
 Not away from home this time, but toward serenity and clarity.

 “It’s in my personality to push myself a little bit further, then a little bit more than that,” Gilbert says.
 “That’s how I got into long distance running.
-When my kids were young, I would focus on them and their sports and activities, but when my marriage started having problems, I started focusing on running for myself.
+When my kids were still in a kindergarten homeschool, I would focus on them and their sports and activities, but when my marriage started having problems, I started focusing on running for myself.
 It became an obsession.”

 The idea to turn her love of endurance running into a transcontinental journey to raise money for disadvantaged kids began percolating not long after she began her quest for balance and peace through fitness.
 Because Gilbert was an at-risk youth herself, raising funds for kids in the same boat she’d been in felt right, and she wasn’t afraid of the looming challenges awaiting her.